U.S. Term Limits, Inc. v. Thornton: Background

-Also critical to the issue is the 17th Amendment, which transferred power to select U.S. senators from the state legislature, to the people of the state:
+Also critical to the issue is the 17th Amendment, which transferred the power of selecting U.S. senators from the state legislature to the people of the state:

 U.S. Term Limits claimed that Amendment 73 was "a permissible exercise of state power under the Elections Clause".

 Both the trial court and the Arkansas Supreme Court agreed with Hill, declaring Amendment 73 unconstitutional.

 Supreme Court decision

-The Supreme Court affirmed by a 5-4 vote.
+The Supreme Court affirmed by a 5–4 vote.
 The majority and minority articulated different views of the character of the federal structure established in the Constitution.
 Writing for the majority, Justice John Paul Stevens concluded:

 He further ruled that sustaining Amendment 73 would result in "a patchwork of state qualifications" for U.S. representatives, and called that consequence inconsistent with "the uniformity and national character that the framers sought to ensure."
 Concurring, Justice Anthony Kennedy wrote that the amendment interfered with the "relationship between the people of the Nation and their National Government."

 Justice Clarence Thomas, in dissent, countered:

 He also noted that the amendment did not actually prevent anyone from election since it only prevents prospective fourth-termers from being printed on the ballot, not from being written in, and therefore did not overstep the qualifications clause of the federal Constitution.